 A hearing on the case has not yet been scheduled.

 The founder of B.C.
-Talents, an organization that helps French workers integrate into the British Columbia workforce, told CBS News that cultural difference are common.
+Talents, an organization that helps French workers integrate into the British Columbia workforce, told the CBC that cultural difference are common.

 “The culture in Canada, it’s a non-conflict culture, particularly in the professional area,” said Julien Mainguy.
 “Most of the French-speaking people from Europe, they tend to be very direct.”